ahukui/SelfMix-A-Self-adaptive-Data-Augmentation-Method-for-Lesion-Segmentation/README.md

 # SelfMix-A-Self-adaptive-Data-Augmentation-Method-for-Lesion-Segmentation
 SelfMix: A Self-adaptive Data Augmentation Method for Lesion Segmentation

-Some of our source code is modified from CarveMix.
+Parts of  source code is modified from CarveMix.

 if used, please cite: